 - Predictions.
 Compubookie gave his usual predictions, but on the Men’s side, he had his best performance ever, nailing the Top 3 and 4 of the Top 5 in order.
 On the Women’s side, he wasn’t quite as accurate, but overall it was one of his better years.
 His Men’s predictions were: (1) Fringe A, (2) PiKA A, (3) Spirit A, (4) PhiKap A, (5) SDC A, (6) SigNu A, (7) Fringe B, (8) KDR A, (9) Pioneers A, and (10) PiKA B. Meanwhile, on the Women’s side he predicted (1) SDC A, (2) Fringe A, (3) PiKA A, (4) Spirit A, (5) CIA A, and (6) KDR A.

 - Friday’s Men’s Mishaps.
 As noted above, Friday’s Men’s races were cancelled, but only after there were a few incidents.
 The biggest problem seemed to be an inability for drivers to successfully pass in the freeroll.
 The first incident came in a heat between KDR B and Pioneers A. Pioneers was coming out of the inside lane (presumably Lane 1), but KDR won the race up the front hills and into the freeroll.
 But the two buggies were less than 1 length apart, with the front of the Pioneers buggy even with the back of KDR’s.
 As KDR crossed over Schenley Drive at Westinghouse Pond, the driver was unaware the the Pioneers buggy was on her tail, and the two buggies made contact.
 The second incident came courtesy of SDC A, who went up against Fringe B. Fringe was leading in the freeroll, but SDC was gaining and made an attempt to pass on the inside.
 The driver was unable to pass and had to regroup, swinging outside as she reached the transition flag.
 From there, SDC made an outside-to-inside move to try to get around Fringe B between the first and second flaggers.
 Unfortunately, the move failed and a collision ensued.
-According to the April 23, 2001 Tartan, the impact was so severe that the Fringe buggy “titled on one wheel” before a “miraculous recovery”.
+According to the April 23, 2001 Tartan, the impact was so severe that the Fringe buggy “titled on one wheel” before a “miraculous recovery” (2023 update: We’ve now seen the video, and “titled on one wheel” and “miraculous recovery” don’t do it justice).
 SDC was not as fortunate, and the buggy crashed into the curb.
 The Tartan notes that no serious injuries were sustained.
 As Shafeeq noted in the comments below, “I think the pushbars got entangled when switching sides.
 Leaving the rear of both buggies stuck together while the fronts went in opposite directions.
 That was certainly one of the stranger things I’ve seen a buggy do.”
+(2023 update: After watching the video, it appears that the back right wheel of SDC’s Rage clipped the back left wheel of Bachi and got caught, sending both buggies in opposite directions and ripping off the wheel cover from Rage’s wheel.)
 Of course, none of these incidents affected the results, as each of the teams was able to roll again on Saturday.

 - Fringe Benefits.
 The postponement of the Men’s races gave a bit of a boost to Fringe.
 Fringe A was one of the teams that was able to compete on Friday, and they posted a time of 2:10.50.
 However, thanks to the rain, that time was wiped out and Fringe A rolled again on Saturday.
 Going up against PiKA’s C team, Fringe was able to shave 1 second off of their time and earn a 2:09.07.
 PiKA A, the favorite to win, was only able to put up a 2:09.90, settling for 2nd place.
 This made Fringe the first team other than Spirit or PiKA to win a race since 1985.

 - PhiKap’s Rough Day.
 PhiKap was in the midst of a rough stretch of buggy.
 From 1999-2002, PhiKap entered 9 teams, but only 2 of those 9 received official times.
 2001 was one of those two, but it was their Men’s B team, who finished 16th.
 On Friday, the Women’s team’s buggy completed the course, but did so well ahead of the pusher, and therefore they were DQ’d for a Pushbar violation.
 Meanwhile, the Men’s A team had an even rougher day on Saturday.
-They went up against SigNu B, but PhiKap A spun in the Chute, failing to complete the course.
+They went up against SigNu B and KDR B, but PhiKap A spun in the Chute, failing to complete the course.
 The April 23, 2001 Tartan reported that the spin was a result of PhiKap being unable to “cleanly eclipse” SigNu in the Chute.
 PhiKap chair Simone Mauri told the Tartan that the SigNu buggy bumped the PhiKap buggy several times from behind at the Monument, and then hit the PhiKap buggy as the buggies turned into the Chute, resulting in the PhiKap spinout and leaving PhiKap’s driver with some minor scratches.
 But SigNu chair Steve Lapp had a different take, telling the Tartan that both buggies made contact with each other twice, while side by side during the flags, and that both buggies were on outside lines as they turned into the Chute.
 Ultimately, the judges determined that PhiKap had interfered with SigNu and granted SigNu a reroll, while rejecting PhiKap’s request.
+(2023 update: After seeing the video, the spin was largely the result of ALL 3 buggies, not just PhiKap and SigNu, entering the Chute at the same time.
+PhiKap, which had fallen into 3rd when SigNu passed both with an inside Chute turn, got squeezed on the outside by KDR and the inside by SigNu, and had very little room to maneuver in its Chute turn, resulting in a spin.
+While spinning in the Chute, the PhiKap buggy made contact with the tail of the SigNu buggy, causing SigNu to swerve slightly and leading to the reroll.)

 - Women’s Races.
 The Women’s races on Friday must not have been all that exciting, because the Tartan didn’t give us a lot of details about the races.
 The Women’s recap only discusses the cancellation of Finals and summarizes the times of the Top 6, which it points out were the same Top 6 as the Men’s races.
 Though this could have also been a symptom of the Tartan’s general approach towards the Women’s and Men’s races.